What Is AI Reputation Management? Definition, Framework, and Key Components

 “Thank you for your kind words and for sharing your positive experience at Bert’s Steakhouse.
 We’re delighted to hear you enjoyed the NY Strip and that our team provided great service.
 We appreciate your feedback about the noise level and will consider ways to enhance the ambiance.
 We look forward to welcoming you back soon!”

-Now compare that to a contextually relevant AI response:
+Now compare that to a context-aware AI review response:

 “We’re so glad you enjoyed the steak.
 We source our beef from a terrific ranch in Colorado that we’ve worked with for more than five years, and the NY Strip is one of the cuts we’re most proud of.
 We also appreciate the note about the noise.
 Our main dining room can get lively, so next time you make a reservation, ask for the rear dining room.
 It has fewer tables and is usually much quieter.
 We’d love to have you back.”